commonsguy/cwac-presentation/README.markdown

 show the content, once an external display is detected.

-If things that the user does in your UI should affect the behavior of the service and its content, use a message bus implementation, such as:
+If things that the user does in your UI should affect the behavior of the service and its content, use a message bus implementation, such as `LocalBroadcastManager`.

-- `LocalBroadcastManager`
-- greenrobot's EventBus

 Your `PresentationService` can receive bus messages and update the `View` accordingly.
 Note that there is no present means to *replace* the `View`, so you may wish to have `buildPresoView()` return a `FrameLayout` or something else